krevelen/coala-binder/README.md

-# coala-binder
+# COALA
-Common Ontological Abstraction Layer for Agents --- binder for reuse of agent code across AOSE/MASs and M&amp;S/ABMs
+Common Ontological Abstraction Layer for Agents --- a binder for reuse of agent code across AOSE/MASs and M&amp;S/ABMs

-## coala-api-enterprise
+# COALA Enterprise API

 This extension of the *coala-api-time* API provides a kind of domain specific language (DSL) for modeling, simulating, exchanging and persisting organization interactions using the [Enterprise Ontology](http://www.springer.com/gp/book/9783540291695) by [Jan Dietz](https://www.wikiwand.com/en/Jan_Dietz), in particular the PSI or &psi;-theory of *Performance in Social Interaction*, which Johan den Haan explains briefly in [this blog entry](http://www.theenterprisearchitect.eu/blog/2009/10/10/modeling-an-organization-using-enterprise-ontology/).

-### Concepts
+## Concepts

 Enterprise ontology revolves around a few central concepts, for which the `coala-api-enterprise` provides the following Java counterparts: